jsoref/ceph/doc/dev/ceph_krb_auth.rst

-    Given that the *keytab client file* is/should already be copied and available at the Kerberos client (Ceph cluster node), we should be able to athenticate using it before going forward:  ::
+    Given that the *keytab client file* is/should already be copied and available at the Kerberos client (Ceph cluster node), we should be able to authenticate using it before going forward:  ::

         # kdestroy -A && kinit -k -t /etc/gss_client_mon1.ktab -f 'ceph/ceph-mon1@MYDOMAIN.COM' && klist -f